 Step 4: Run the batch file

-By creating a batch file, you’ve effectively automated the process of clearing cache and browsing history on Chrome, thus saving time and enhancing efficiency!
+By using a batch file, you’re making the whole process of cleaning out Chrome’s cache and browsing history way easier and faster!